 Are you scratching your heads right now?!?!?

 I almost went ballistic.

-Luckily, Travis was able to use his card, we bought our tickets, and a few short minutes later, we slumped in our train seats, heaving huge sighs of relief.
+Luckily, Travis was able to use his credit card to buy our tickets.
+A few short minutes later, we slumped in our train seats, heaving huge sighs of relief.
 The hard part was over.
 In roughly 30 minutes, we’d be at the airport, just in time for our flight.
-Whew!

 Twenty-five minutes later, I turned to Travis.

 Staring at me in horror, he shook his head.
 Not wanting to leave them out at our Airbnb where folks were coming and going, he’d safely tucked them under the mattress.

 And that’s where they remained when our flight departed London Luton Airport to Switzerland without us.

 As soon as we arrived at Luton Airport, we checked in at Departures.